pran-7-5/eco_style/README.md

 Fruit juice (Grape, mango, sugarcane, orange)
 Coconut water

-** all type of suppliments(you don't need them=expensive urine)Tea, coffee, health drinks(horlicks), chocolate, redbull(taurine),  cola, soda, lassi, milkshake, aloe vera are dangerous. sugarfree is more dangerous than sugar(dont fake your receptors)
+** all type of suppliments(you don't need them=expensive urine), Tea, coffee, health drinks(horlicks), chocolate, redbull(taurine),  cola, soda, lassi, milkshake, aloe vera are dangerous. sugarfree is more dangerous than sugar(dont fake your receptors).
 ```

 Alcohol (decision making ability is affected and leads to poor judgement, enhance the anger)